conxtor/traefik-letsencrypt-portainerCE-docker-setup/README.md

 # Setup a server with Docker, Traefik Load Balancer / Reverse Proxy with automatic HTTPS with Letsencrypt and Portainer to manage your workloads easily.
 # Designed to work WITHOUT Docker Swarm.

-# Work in progress, will be ready in some days!
+### Stack monitoring: work in progress

+# Traefik and Portainer installation ready, Monitoring work in progress!

 For some time, I have been investigating different options for managing multiple services and applications on my host on the Internet.